 Booster Seat Laws

 It’s the Law.
 In Washington state, you can get a traffic ticket if your child is not properly restrained.
-Per Washington’s Child Passenger Restraint Law, vehicle drivers are responsible for ensuring children under age 16 are properly restrained in a motor vehicle.
-Law enforcement uses the following guidelines to decide whether the child is properly restrained based on age, height and weight.
+Per Washington’s Child Passenger Restraint Law, the vehicle’s driver can get a ticket if occupants under age 16 are not properly restrained.
+Law enforcement will use the following guidelines to decide whether the child is properly restrained:

-- Children under age 13 must be transported in the back seat “where it is practical to do so.”
+- Children under age 13 required to ride in the back seat when practical to do so.

 Outside of Washington, laws regarding child safety restraints vary by state.
 The Governors Highway Safety Association offers a state-by-state overview of restraint laws.